d-94k/react-develhope/readme.md

-Create a FilteredList component that receives a list of objects each containing a name, an id and a age prop.
-The FilteredList component should render only the items of the list whose age is greater than 18, and the filtering should only happen when the list changes.
-Use useMemo to memoize the filtered list.
+Create an App component that wraps a Routes component and add a single Route to the / path that renders the Welcome component from Function Components 01, passing it a name prop.
+Render the App component within a BrowserRouter component.